Shawn Springs | Tackling New Challenges: Journey from the NFL to Innovating Safety

 It was about making a difference in the world.

-So at that point, Mick, I knew it wasn't about like
+Speaker 4 So at that point, Mick, I knew it wasn't about like

 chasing money.
 I knew it was about like finding something you love, a direction you wanted to go in and working hard at it.

 And money will come if you do the right things.

-That's amazing.
+Speaker 2 That's amazing.
 And then you became CEO of Impact, right?
 And that's what you're doing, right?
 You're making an impact.

-and a couple of things man like you say i researched you but i mean it when i say you've been like my guy forever and you don't know how you've inspired me seeing the things that you've done some of the coolest things you've ever done right like how many patents do you have now
+Speaker 2 And a couple of things, man, like you say I researched you, but I mean it when I say you've been like my guy forever and you don't know how you've inspired me seeing the things that you've done.

-i'm in the U.S. Patent and Trademark Hall of Fame.
+I'm in the U.S. Patent and Trademark Hall of Fame.

 I think right above me is a lady who created a messenger RNA.